piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 ## Unit 2

 In Unit 2 we spent some time familiarising ourselves with research questions and assignments that we needed to complete during this module, namely: Literature Review and Research Proposal Presentation.
 I particularly liked the quote provided by University of Essex and so I am going to quote it here as well: ‘The good researcher is not ‘one who knows the right answers’, but is ‘one who is struggling to find out what the right questions might be' (Phillips & Pugh, 2010).
 I spent some time reading about preparing research papers (Marble Jar Channel, 2018) and diving deeper into projects in the computing space (Dawson, 2015).
+I was a part of many computing projects, but as I was mostly working in start ups I found the guide (Dawson, 2015) to be much more rigid, structured and organised thatn a start up reality.
+Start ups work in a fast paced manner with little to no limitations, constraints or structure imposed, in order to move fast (Slávik, 2019).
 During this unit, I continued the discussion on the forum mentioned in Unit 1 and started planning my Literature Review submission (namely: selecting a topic from an approved list).
 You can find below the Literature Review Outline that I prepared during this unit.

 Reference list